MileBuurmeijer/OPCUA-Player/README.md

 player and for the supplier, because they where rewarded with the contract.
 Currently we will use it to test OPC UA based integration of train tunnels into the SCADA platform.

-#New new new: its now an OPC UA Recorder as well
+# New new new: its now an OPC UA Recorder as well
-It now support recording data from an remote or local OPC UA server.
+It now supports recording data from an remote or local OPC UA server.
 You can set the duration of the recording and the publishing and sampling intervals.
-It also supports the creation of an configuration file.
+It also supports the creation of an configuration file based on nodes it finds (browses) in the exposed information model of the targeted OPC UA Server.
 For that you can specify from wich starting point in the information model of the targeted OPC UA server you want to have the nodes in the configuration file.
 See the readme.txt for more info on this great new feature.
 See the product-backlog for example commandlines.

 version 0.7.0

-#Player usage:
+# Player usage:

 ```
 mvn exec:java -Dexec.mainClass="name.buurmeijermile.opcuaservices.controllableplayer.main.MainController" -Dexec.args="-configfile 'filename2' -datafile 'filename1'"